Learn about Houston Criminal Justice Programs

 There are a variety of schools in the Houston area, so it’s important to look into each school and make an educated decision.
-As you look into different schools, think about what kind of degree you want to earn.
-Many Associate's degree programs only require two years of full-time study, while a Bachelor's degree takes about four years.
+As you compare different schools, think about what kind of degree you want to earn.
+Many associate degree programs only require two years of full-time study, while a bachelor’s degree takes about four years.

 Both degree options require many of the same courses.
 To help you establish a good education base, you need to complete a variety of general education courses.
 You may take courses in mathematics, science, and English.
 However, the bulk of your program will likely be spent in criminal justice courses.
 You may take courses in ethics, criminal justice procedures, victimology, and criminology.